boredsquirrel/media-scripts/README.md

 6. Press the "Play" button

 You will only hear what is left in the lossless file, but not in the lossy one.
 While AAC and mp3 remove noticeable things, I wasn't able to hear anything with opus.

+## `mpd` to opus, `exo` to `m4a`
+These seem to be strange file formats that actually contain opus and AAC audio.

+The conversion is quick and makes them playable with many players.